 As an open and transparent organisation we are committed to routinely publishing as much information as possible; however if you want information which is not on our website, you may ask us for it in accordance with further provisions of the FOI Act 2000 and of the Environmental Information Regulations 2005.
-Requests for such information should be sent to:
+Requests for such information should be made via this form.

 By law we have to deal with 95% of requests within 20 working days.

 If you make a request and are not satisfied with the way in which we deal with it, you may ask us to review any decision we make.
-If you wish us to undertake such a review, you should in the first instance write to the address above (Patient Services).
+If you wish us to undertake such a review, you should in the first instance complete this form.

 Any review will normally be under the control and direction of a senior member of staff who had no involvement in the original decision or process.

 If you remain dissatisfied at the conclusion of any review, you may complain to the Information Commissioner whose address is:

 Office of the Information Commissioner, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF

 Telephone: 0303 123 1113 or 01625 545 745 if you prefer to use a national rate number

 Fax: 01625 524 510